 If flows are multiplexed over a transport, the transport does not imply the session.
+When multiplexing, the Context message expands Sequence to also specify the session being sequenced.
 Context is used to set the session for the remainder of the current datagram (in a datagram oriented transport) or until a new Context is passed.
-In a sequenced flow, Context can take the role of Sequence by including NextSeqNo (optimizes away the Sequence that would otherwise follow).
+In a sequenced flow, Context supersedes the role of Sequence by including NextSeqNo (optimizes away the Sequence that would otherwise follow).

 Context

 Field name Туре Required Value Description

 MessageType Enum Υ Context

 SessionId UUID Υ Session Identifier

-NextSeqNo u64 N The sequence number of the next

-message after the Context message.
+NextSeqNo u64 N The sequence number of the next message after the Context message.